JallenKwong/ThinkingInJava/src/main/java/com/lun/concurrency/README.md

 **什么时候用synchronized?**

-*Java concurrency in practice* 的作者作出的解释
+《Java concurrency in practice》 的作者作出的解释

 > If you are **writing** a variable that might next be **read** by another thread, or **reading** a variable that might have last been **written** by another thread, you must use synchronization, and further, **both the reader and the writer must synchronize using the same monitor lock.**